 From academic attainment to all-round development

 Over recent years there has been increased recognition of the impact of social and emotional aspects of learning on academic attainment in schools.
-The Children Act 2004 (Every Child Matters) recognised that schools need to be concerned with the all round development of children.
+Successive Governments in the UK have recognised that schools need to be concerned with the all-round development of children.

 All children should be nurtured in accordance with their individual needs.
 There will always be children and young people in schools facing life challenges that detract from their ability to engage with learning, and some will require greater support to increase their emotional literacy than others.

-Hampshire ELSAs are Learning Support Assistants (LSAs) who receive six days of additional training from educational psychologists on aspects of emotional literacy including emotional awareness, self-esteem, anger management, social and friendship skills, social communication difficulties, loss, bereavement and family break-up.
-ELSAs receive supervision from educational psychologists once every half term in a local group of either primary or secondary ELSAs.
+ELSAs are Learning Support Assistants (LSAs) who receive six days of additional training from educational psychologists on aspects of emotional literacy including emotional awareness, emotional regulation, self-esteem and resilience, social and friendship skills, loss, bereavement and family break-up.
+ELSAs receive supervision from educational psychologists once every half term in a local group, sometimes separated into primary or secondary ELSAs.
 Supervision groups are normally a maximum size of 8 ELSAs.
 ELSAs may also receive some additional individual support from their supervisor if needed, usually via email or telephone contact.
 A school may also ask an educational psychologist working with their school to advise the ELSA on how to support a pupil for whom there is particular concern.

 Tips for schools